 Treat your gemstone jewelry with care.
 Don’t pull on jewelry cords or clasps with excessive force.

 Gently squeeze and wrap metal cuffs, memory wire, and adjustable rings so as not to bend the metal out of shape.

 Cleaning Jewelry Metals

-If you have precious metals like sterling silver or gold on your jewelry, you can use a polishing cloth or metal liquid solution to clean these parts.
-Be careful that the stones will survive the solution because some gems may not be suitable with certain chemicals.
+If you have precious metals like sterling silver or gold on your jewelry, they will always tarnish and oxidize over time.
+You can use a polishing cloth or metal liquid solution to clean these parts.
+Be careful that the stones are okay in the solution because some gems may not be suitable with certain chemicals.

 If you have plated metals, you can try the toothbrush metal.
 Place your tarnished plated metals in a tray with a tiny bit of water, use an old toothbrush with some toothpaste, like you're going to brush your teeth, and get to scrubbing.
 Scrub each piece for at least 30 seconds before rinsing and drying completely.
 Again, be mindful of not scrubbing the stones in your jewelry.

 If you have copper metals, use a paste of equal parts vinegar, flour, and salt.
 Again, be mindful of your stones in the jewelry, many softer stones will react in the vinegar acid.